MYTHLANDE TALESThis was one of the first Mythlande stories I wrote. It is when I began figuring out the actual size and scope of the Six Realm.

 The Bounty Hunter clenched the X Seal Ring in his fist, “So what is the next move Hi’dyn?
 Should we wait 'til the Gerada Brothers become just a forgotten memory then proceed?”

 Odz massaged his invisible chin a moment, “This Po’ol Stone may help us unravel this cloaked sickness.
 How a Mala Coire user can go undetected is something that needs to be solved.
 These stones must be able to filter the ones submitting to the Coire.
 A blending of all colors of the Essences to make something appear as pure white.
 Your two bounty hunters should reek of the Mala Coire, but I am sure they do not.
 Even a Gli’myr’s talent may not see this deception.
 Somehow this crystal is the connection these murderers have in common.
 I believe it will help me present the proof I need to the Queen.
-We are chefs stirring a ryyn pot hoping that when we sample the contents—it will taste like honey.
-You must muster all members of the Eight CodeXins to the Masters Hall; even if you have to drag every last one of them by the heels of their boots.
+We are chefs stirring a ryyn pot, hoping that—it will taste like honey.
+You must muster all members of the Eight CodeXins to the Master's Hall, even if you have to drag every last one of them by the heels of their boots.
 Your first task as the X-Mark may be the hardest thing you ever do.
-Your new ring has power, it is a Klaen’ked token that detects honesty or falsehood in the soul itself.
+Your new ring has power; it is a Klaen’ked token that detects honesty or falsehood in the soul itself.
 Those that are faithful to the CodeXin will kiss the ring without hesitation.
 Those that do not—”

 Kry interrupted this time and said sadly, “—will be kissed by the blades of death.”